RESEARCH STARTER

 Kampala’s population growth has led to the development of shantytowns, where the lack of indoor plumbing, potable water supplies, and trash collection has created a public health crisis.
 In particular, the unsanitary conditions have triggered a number of cholera outbreaks since the late twentieth century.

 In 2007, the Ugandan and Belgian governments embarked on a joint five-year campaign aimed at building roads, drainage ditches, sanitary facilities, and water lines as well as planting thousands of trees in some of Kampala’s worst slums.
-The goal is to make these areas more habitable for residents and attractive to outside investors.
+The goal was to make these areas more habitable for residents and more attractive to outside investors.
+While the initiative led to improvements in some areas, rapid urban growth continues to challenge sanitation infrastructure.
+As of 2024, the Ugandan government, through the National Water and Sewerage Corporation, has invested over Shs117 billion in water and sanitation infrastructure projects across Kampala, aiming to enhance access in informal settlements.
+Beyond public health challenges, Kampala’s environment is increasingly shaped by climate change.

 People

-According to the US Central Intelligence Agency’s World Factbook, Kampala’s population was 3.846 million in 2023.
-The residential population is further swelled by an influx of an estimated 3 million daily commuters.
+According to the US Central Intelligence Agency’s World Factbook, Kampala’s population was approximately 3.85 million in 2023.
+The city’s daytime population significantly increases with an estimated 3 million daily commuters.

 Economy